-Q: Why such a small vehicle ?
+Q: Why a truck camper ?

 Q: How is your Spanish ?

 Developing !
-Honestly, quite poor but we are learning more each day.
-We can handle all the basics but fall back on Say Hi Translate for discussing more complex matters.
+Honestly, quite poor but we are learned more each day.
+We could handle all the basics but fell back on “Say Hi Translate” for discussing more complex matters.
 There is often someone around keen to use their English in the more well touristed places.
 I would say most foreigners we meet only have very limited Spanish skills and they get by just fine.